MainRo/xgbtune/README.rst

     pip install xgbtune

-Tunning steps
+Tuning steps
 =============

-The tunning is done in the following steps:
+The tuning is done in the following steps:

 * compute best round
 * tune max_depth and min_child_weight